coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 **Limitations**

   - Attackers may still exploit authorized accounts via compromise or insider misuse or vulnerabilities.
-  - Some attacks can occur indirectly within allowed sessions (e.g., indirectsubtle prompt injection).
+  - Some attacks can occur within allowed sessions (e.g., indirect prompt injection).
   - Publicly available models remain vulnerable if alternative protections are not in place.

 Complement this control with #RATE LIMIT #MONITORUSE and incident response (#SECPROGRAM)